 The word ‘dhal’ refers to the split pea, or lentil, which we use in this recipe.

-Split lentils or peas, onion, garlic & spices.
-Plus salt and olive oil for cooking.
+Split peas or lentils, onion, garlic & spices.
+Plus 2-3 large tomatoes and salt and olive oil for cooking.
 The rest is optional.
 But there are differences between the ingredients you can choose of course.

 The first thing to note is that various lentils behave differently.
 I used the red (well actually they’re more like orange but they’re called ‘red’) lentils for this dish and they were perfect.